PerlAlien/Alien-m4/README.md

     my $m4 = Alien::m4->exe;

 Returns the "name" of m4.
-Normally this is `m4`, but in some cases, it may be the full path to m4.
+Normally this is `m4`, but on some platforms it may be gm4 or gnum4, or whatever is specified by `$ENV{M4}`.

 # HELPERS